axonxorz/imaprelay/README.rst

 ``~/.secret/imaprelay.cfg`` -- its location should indicate that it needs to contain plain-text passwords for IMAP and SMTP servers, and thus the program will exit immediately if the file is group- or world-readable.
+Alternatively, a path to the configuration file can be provided with the ``-c``.

 The available configuration options are listed below::